 Order of the Arrow

-The Order of the Arrow is Scouting’s national honor society.
+The Order of the Arrow (OA) is Scouting’s national honor society.
 Since its founding in 1915, the Order of the Arrow has recognized campers – Scouts and Scouters – who best exemplify the Scout Oath and Law in their daily lives.
-The Order has three purposes:
+The purpose of the OA is to:

 Scouts from the National Capital Area Council who are inducted into the Order of the Arrow become members of Amangamek-Wipit Lodge #470, an organization offering outdoor adventure and service opportunities.
-Amangamek-Wipit, which is part of the Northeast Region and Section NE-6A, serves almost 4,300 Arrowmen from the Council’s chapters.
+Amangamek-Wipit, which is part of the Eastern Region and Section E-10 (formerly NE-6A), serves almost 4,300 Arrowmen from the Council’s chapters.
 For more information about our Lodge, visit our website at http://wipit470.org.

-To attend any OA event or wear your sash and lodge flap, you must be a current dues-paying member of our lodge!
-Pay your dues at https://scoutingevent.com/082-2020OADues
+To attend any OA event or wear your sash and Lodge flap, you must be a current dues-paying member of our Lodge!
+Pay your dues at http://dues.wipit470.org

 If you have any questions or concerns about annual dues or the Lodge Passport, please send an email to email@example.com.